shuoy528/shuoy528.github.io/_pages/research.md

 <button class="abstract-button" onclick="toggleAbstract('abstractContent3', this)">&#9654; Abstract</button>
 <div id="abstractContent3" class="abstract-content" style="display: none;">
 This paper analyzes the management strategies employed by Michigan highbush blueberry growers to combat Spotted Wing Drosophila (SWD), an invasive vinegar fly originating from East Asia that poses a significant threat to fruit crops.
 A dynamic structural econometric model is developed to study growers' decisions related to fly and larva monitoring as well as insecticide application.
 The model is applied to a comprehensive dataset comprising daily decision records of blueberry growers in Michigan.
-The findings provide insights into the effectiveness of various management strategies and their implications for economic outcomes in the agricultural sector.\n
+The findings provide insights into the effectiveness of various management strategies and their implications for economic outcomes in the agricultural sector.
 </div>

 **Sitting Solar on Farms**
 with [Sara Johns](https://are.berkeley.edu/user/13859) \[_Data Analysis stage_\]